Become a Member of CapEd Credit Union

 - Any member of your immediate family or household2 is currently a CapEd member.

-- You become a member of the Idaho CapEd Foundation through a one-time $20 donation.
+- You become a member of the Idaho CapEd Foundation through a one-time $20 membership investment.

 1 Volunteering in a classroom, supporting your PTO, or helping the sports boosters club are just a few ways you can show your support of education.